keyur22/Display-data-from-football-api/README.md

 This SPA displays schedule, statistics and details of matches which are extracted from a football api.

-Technologies Used - Bootstrap4, AngularJS, HTML, CSS and JS
+Technologies Used - Bootstrap4, AngularJS, HTML5, CSS3 and JS